 A powerful two-word social media campaign is revealing the scope of sexual harassment as thousands of people — mostly women — took to Twitter, Facebook and Instagram to share their personal accounts over the weekend.

-It all began with a tweet from actress Alyssa Milano, calling all who have experienced sexual harassment to respond with “Me too.”
+The social campaign began with a tweet from actress Alyssa Milano, calling all who have experienced sexual harassment to respond with “Me too.”
+But the phrase is actually credited to Tarana Burke, a New York-based sexual assault, abuse and exploitation activist, who first coined it in 1996.

 As of Monday morning, more than 40,000 people replied to Milano’s tweet.
 Hundreds of thousands more joined in with the hashtag #MeToo.